Ordering, storing, and tracking inventory.

 From there, you will need to find ways to improve fulfillment accuracy and speed, whether it’s through better and more efficient storage systems, or better picking and packing processes.

 Another thing to keep in mind is the carriers in your network.
-Look at the different rates and services across carriers.
+Look at the different rates and services between USPS vs UPS vs FedEx, for instance.
 The right mix of carriers based on the type of shipping options you offer can help save costs.

 Also, keep in mind that there are plenty of regional parcel carriers that specialize in local last-mile delivery.
 You might need the minimum volume to work with them, otherwise you can outsource fulfillment and utilize the fulfillment company’s bulk rates and economies of scale.